awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/control-access-using-iam.md

 }
 ```

-The following policy grants users access to Auto Scaling groups with the tag **allowed=true** and allows them to apply only the tag **environment=test**\.
-Because launch configurations do not support tags and `Describe` actions do not support resource\-level permissions, you must specify them in a separate statement without conditions\.
+The following policy grants users access to Auto Scaling groups with the tag `allowed=true` and allows them to apply only the tag `environment=test`\.
+Because launch configurations do not support tags, and `Describe` actions do not support resource\-level permissions, you must specify them in a separate statement without conditions\.

 ```
 {